insight-platform/Savant/docs/adapters.md

 **Note**: Resulting video stream framerate will be equal to the framerate of the first encountered video file, possibly overriding the framerate of the rest of input files.

-### The Looped Video File Source Adapter
+### The Video Loop File Source Adapter

-The looped video file source adapter reads a `video/*` file from `LOCATION` and loop it, which can be:
+The video loop file source adapter reads a `video/*` file from `LOCATION` and loop it, which can be:

 - a local path to a single file;
 - HTTP URL to a single file;